david896/Weight-convertor/README.md

 # Weight-convertor
-Cinverts kilograms to pounds and pound to kilograms
+Converts kilograms to pounds and pound to kilograms